30292 - INTERMEDIATE FINANCIAL ACCOUNTING

 - Case studies /Incidents (traditional, online)

-The learning experience of this course includes face-to-face lectures, case discussions and real examples.
+The learning experience of this course includes both face-to-face lectures and distance learning through live sessions and videos.
+Case discussions and real examples are also widely used in the course.

 - In the first part of the course, the students learn the tools underlying financial statement analysis, cash flow analysis and accounting analysis.